trailsjs/trailpack-controller/README.md

 [![Code Climate][codeclimate-image]][codeclimate-url]
 [![Follow @trailsjs on Twitter][twitter-image]][twitter-url]

 Trailpack controller Class.
 Exposes Trails Application resources to the class instances.

-Trailpack controllers should extend this Class.
+Trailpack controllers should extend this class, it allow you to use hapi API interface for all webserver compatible (currently trailpack-hapi and trailpack-express).

 For basic Trails controllers you should use [trails-controller](https://github.com/trailsjs/trails-controller).

 ## Usage